Harshit0819/Wireshark/Project-1-Analyzing-HTTP-Traffic-with-Wireshark.md

 ## Introduction

-In this project, you'll learn how to use Wireshark to capture and analyze HTTP traffic.
+In this project, I have learn that  how to use Wireshark to capture and analyze HTTP traffic.
 HTTP traffic analysis is crucial for understanding web communication, identifying potential security issues, and investigating anomalies in network traffic.

 ## Pre-requisites